REVOLUTiON56/DbParametersBuilder/README.md

 # DbParametersBuilder
-Library for convert class to DbParameters
+Library for converting classes to DbParameters